Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/09_Containers.md

     you may have used the container before and that may also cause problems.

-    In particular a generic container may not offer sufficiently good support for the SlingShot 11 interconnect on LUMI which requires OFI (libfabric) with the right network provider (the so-called Cassini provider) for optimal performance.
+    In particular a generic container may not offer sufficiently good support for the Slingshot 11 interconnect on LUMI which requires OFI (libfabric) with the right network provider (the so-called Cassini provider) for optimal performance.
     The software in the container may fall back to TCP sockets resulting in poor performance and scalability for communication-heavy programs.